 When an estate is administered, liabilities are usually paid from the residuary estate.
 If there are not enough funds to clear all liabilities, then money is taken from the pecuniary legacies, which might mean that beneficiaries do not receive the total amount that the testator had intended on them receiving.
 If there are still not enough funds, then assets will need to be used from the specific legacies to discharge the liabilities.

 The importance of understanding how your will will operate in practice?

-A will is a “living” document and it is important that you regularly review the same to make sure gifts are kept up to date to avoid items no longer in your possession at the time of your death being “gifted” in your will.
+A will is a legal document outlining your wishes regarding the distribution of our assets.
+Therefore, it is important that you regularly review it to make sure gifts are kept up to date to avoid items no longer in your possession at the time of your death being “gifted” in your will.

 Careful consideration should also be given to the way in which a gift is described in the will, particularly concerning specific legacies.
 For example, a will which provides for a specific legacy of “all my shares in ABC Limited” might have been 10,000 shares at the time of execution of the will but only 10 at the date of death, in which case this is all the beneficiary will receive as the wording is general in nature.

 Drafting the wording of the will so that the asset is clearly identifiable will assist, as this is then what the beneficiary will receive.
 For example, the will might say “I leave any car that I own at the date of my death” to a beneficiary.
 The beneficiary will then inherit whatever car the testator owned at the date of his death, even if this was a significantly more valuable car than he owned at the time of execution of the will.

 However, this can also cause additional difficulties if the testator does not own such an item at the date of his death.
 For example, if the will were to say “I give a Rolls-Royce” to a beneficiary, then even if the testator did not own such a vehicle, the executors would need to buy one from the estate funds to fulfil the legacy.